KevinDeNotariis/tutorial/README.md

 <h1>This is Home Page</h1>
 ```

-At this point the project structure should be as follows:
+At this point the project structure should look like as follows:

 ```
 .